openstack-archive/fuel-docs/index.rst

 of configuration options.
 Consequently, getting the most out of your OpenStack cloud over time – in terms of flexibility, scalability, and manageability – requires a thoughtful combination of complex configuration choices.
-This can be very time consuming and requires a significant amount of studious documentation to comprehend.
+This can be very time consuming and requires that you become familiar with a lot of documentation from a number of different projects.

 Mirantis Fuel™ for OpenStack was created to eliminate exactly these problems.
 This step-by-step guide takes you through this process of: